TaylorChyi/glancy-ios/README.md

 **Alternative Flows**  Selecting more than three languages shows no effect.
 **Post-conditions**  The language bar updates immediately.
 **Exceptions**  At least one language must remain selected.
+#### Test Cases
+- Select two languages and confirm they persist after restart.
+- Attempt to choose four languages; verify only three remain active.
+- Deselect all but one language; ensure at least one is enforced.

 ### FR-003 Authentication
 **Context**  Users can log in or out to sync data.